Privacy Notice

 • whether we collect and use your California Personal Information;

-• The categories of California Personal Information we collected about you.
+• the categories of California Personal Information we collected about you.

-• The categories of sources for the California Personal Information we collected about you.
+• the categories of sources for the California Personal Information we collected about you.

-• Our business or commercial purpose for collecting California Personal Information about you, selling California Personal Information about you, or sharing California Personal Information about you for cross-context behavioral advertising purposes.
+• our business or commercial purpose for collecting California Personal Information about you, selling California Personal Information about you, or sharing California Personal Information about you for cross-context behavioral advertising purposes.

 • If we sell your California Personal Information, share your California Personal Information for cross-context behavioral advertising purposes, or disclose your California Personal Information for a business purpose, a list of the categories of third parties to whom we sold California Personal Information, shared California Personal Information for cross-context behavioral advertising purposes, or disclosed California Personal Information for a business purpose, as applicable, identifying the categories of California Personal Information established by the CCPA sold, shared, or disclosed to those parties during the applicable period of time for your request.

-• The specific pieces of California Personal Information we collected about you.
+• the specific pieces of California Personal Information we collected about you.

-• The categories of third parties with whom we disclose California Personal Information generally.
+• the categories of third parties with whom we disclose California Personal Information generally.

 Right to Non-Discrimination for the Exercise of a Consumer’s Privacy Rights